lawrennd/old_talks/_ml/includes/cybernetics-ratio-club.md

 (1928-1971). *Photograph of W. Ross Ashby is Copyright W. Ross Ashby*.}{ashby-neumann-rosenblatt}

-\notes{So the early story of Cybernetics starts with the success of analogue control, and in the domain of neural networks, analogues built.
+\notes{The early story of Cybernetics starts with the success of analogue control, and in the domain of neural networks, analogues machines were built.
 Inspired by F. Ross Ashby's [@Ashby-design52] ideas that suggested *random connections* and von Neumann [@Neumann-probabilistic56], who wrote about *probabilistic logics*, Frank Rosenblatt constructed the Perceptron [@Rosenblatt-perceptron58].
 This was a deep neural network that recognised images from TV cameras.}

 \notes{The perceptron created a great deal of interest, but it was rapidly eclipsed by the emerging *digital computer*.
-Perhaps as a marker as the increasing importance of the digital computer, the Apollo program (1961-1972) had a guidance computer that was a 16 bit digital machine for navigating to the moon.
+Perhaps as a marker as the increasing importance of the digital computer, the Apollo program (1961-1972) had a guidance computer that was a 16-bit digital machine for navigating to the moon.
 It implemented Kalman filters for guidance.
-In signal processing there's a shift from the 1950s to the 1960s of reseachers moving from analogue designs to designs that are suitable for implementation of digital machines.}
+In signal processing there's a shift from the 1950s to the 1960s of researchers moving from analogue designs to designs that are suitable for implementation of digital machines.}

 \notes{That same shift was imposed on the Cybernetics community.
-Artificial Inteligence is often traced to the 'summer research project' proposed by John McCarthy at Dartmouth.
+Artificial Intelligence is often traced to the 'summer research project' proposed by John McCarthy at Dartmouth.
 But the proposal is not just notable for the introduction of the term, it is notable for the extent to which it marks a break with the Cybernetics community.
 Wiener's name isn't even mentioned in the proposal.
 And Cyberneticists either weren't invited to, or couldn't make, the event (with the notable exception of Warren McCulloch).
 Turing had died, and von Neumann was seriously ill with cancer.
 W. Ross Ashby was even in the US, but from his diaries there's no trace of him attending.
 Donald MacKay was on the initial proposal, but didn't make the event (perhaps because that summer his son, [Robert](https://warwick.ac.uk/fac/sci/maths/people/staff/robert_mackay/),  was born).}

 \notes{One of the great ironies of modern artificial intelligence is that it is almost wholly reliant on deep neural network methodologies for the recent breakthroughs.
 But the dawn of the term artificial intelligence is associated with a period of around three decades when those methods (and the community that originated them) was actively marginalised.}

-\notes{There were many reasons for this, including personal enimities between Wiener and McCulloch, the untimely death of Frank Rosenblatt in a sailing accident.
+\notes{There were many reasons for this, including personal enmities between Wiener and McCulloch, the untimely death of Frank Rosenblatt in a sailing accident.
 But regardless of these personal tragedies and tales of academic politics, the principal reason that neural networks were eclipsed was the dominance of the digital computer.
 From 1956 to 1986 we saw the rise of the computer from a tool for science and big business to a personal machine, available to individual researchers.}

 \endif